aayush0singaraju/cyber-security-journey/Writeups/Pre-Security-Path.md

-                                                            TryHackMe — Pre-Security Path
+                                                             # TryHackMe — Pre-Security Path

-Module 1: Introduction to Cybersecurity
+## Module 1: Introduction to Cybersecurity

 - Overview of how offensive and defensive security work, demoed with VM commands
 - Different job paths in cybersecurity
 - Defensive process: Preparation → Detection & Analysis → Containment, Eradication & Recovery → Post-incident activity

-Module 2: Network Fundamentals
+## Module 2: Network Fundamentals

-  Networking:
+### Networking
 - What networking is and types of networks (LAN, WAN, etc.)
 - Pinging IPs and servers

-  Intro to LAN:
+### Intro to LAN
 - How LAN, switches, and routers function
 - Common IP addresses
 - Subnetting basics
 - ARP and DHCP protocols

-  OSI Model:
+### OSI Model
 - What the OSI model is and why it exists
 - 7 layers and their functions
 - Encapsulation
 - TCP and UDP protocols

-  Packets and Frames:
+### Packets and Frames
 - What packets and frames are
 - How packets are encapsulated in frames
 - Protocols at different layers
 - The TCP 3-way handshake

-  Extending Your Network:
+### Extending Your Network
 - Intro to HTTP and ports
 - Port forwarding
 - How firewalls function (stateful vs stateless)

-Module 3: How the Web works
+## Module 3: How the Web Works

-  DNS in detail:
+### DNS in Detail
-    - what is a DNS
+- What DNS is
-    - Priority order of DNS (TLD, ccTLD etc)
+- Priority order of DNS (TLD, ccTLD, etc.)
-    - DNS Record types
+- DNS record types
 - What happens when you make a DNS request

-  HTTP in detail:
+### HTTP in Detail
-    - What is HTTP/HTTPS
+- What HTTP/HTTPS is
-    - What is a URL
+- What a URL is
 - Parts of a URL
-    - status codes
+- HTTP status codes
 - Headers and cookies
-    - HTTP commands (GET, POST etc)
+- HTTP methods (GET, POST, etc.)

-  How Websites work:
+### How Websites Work
-    - what is a website
+- What a website is
-    - How requests travel from client - server
+- How requests travel from client to server
-    - HTML, Javascripts used in websites
+- HTML and JavaScript in websites
-    - Inspecting websites source code
+- Inspecting website source code

-  Putiing it all together:
+### Putting It All Together
-    - Load Balancers, CDN, database, WAF
+- Load balancers, CDN, database, WAF
-    - how web servers work (static vs dynamic)
+- How web servers work (static vs dynamic)
-    - frontend code vs backend code
+- Frontend code vs backend code

-Module 4: Computer Fundamentals
+## Module 4: Computer Fundamentals

-  Inside a computer system:
+### Inside a Computer System
-    - How does a computer turn on (steps)
+- How a computer turns on (steps)
-    - what happnes when u press he power-on button
+- What happens when you press the power button
-    - parts of the computer (RAM, CPU etc) and their functions
+- Parts of the computer (RAM, CPU, etc.) and their functions

-  Computer types:
+### Computer Types
-    - What is a computer
+- What a computer is
 - Different types of computers
-    - Laptop, Desktop, Phone, Embedded systems, IoT etc
+- Laptop, Desktop, Phone, Embedded systems, IoT, etc.

-  Client-Server Basics:
+### Client-Server Basics
-    - How does a request travel from client-server and back to client
+- How a request travels from client to server and back
-    - HTTP commands (GET, POST etc)
+- HTTP methods (GET, POST, etc.)
 - HTTP communication and inspection

-  Virtualisation Basics:
+### Virtualisation Basics
-    - What is virtualization
+- What virtualization is
-    - Components of virtualization (Hyperviser, machine, containers)
+- Components of virtualization (hypervisor, VM, containers)
 - Managing a virtual machine

-  Cloud Computing Fundamentals:
+### Cloud Computing Fundamentals
-    - What is cloud computing
+- What cloud computing is
-    - Types of cloud computing (public, private and hybrid)
+- Types of cloud computing (public, private, hybrid)
-    - cloud servicing models (IaaS, PaaS, SaaS)
+- Cloud service models (IaaS, PaaS, SaaS)
-    - Cloud terminology (EC2, Instance type)
+- Cloud terminology (EC2, instance type)

-Module 5: OS Basics
+## Module 5: OS Basics

-  OS introduction:
+### OS Introduction
-    - CLI
+- CLI (Command Line Interface)
-    - GUI
+- GUI (Graphical User Interface)

-  Windows Basics:
+### Windows Basics
-    - dir
-    - cd
-    - df -h
+- `dir` — list directory contents
+- `cd` — change directory
+- `df -h` — disk usage in human-readable format
-    - mkdir / rmdir
+- `mkdir / rmdir` — make and remove directories

-  Linux Basics:
+### Linux Basics
-    - cd
-    - ls
-    - pwd
-    - cat, head, tail
+- `cd` — change directory
+- `ls` — list directory contents
+- `pwd` — print working directory
+- `cat`, `head`, `tail` — read file contents

-Module 6: Software basics
+## Module 6: Software Basics

-   - How data is represented on a computer.
+- How data is represented in a computer
-   - how are colours, numbers represented.
+- How colours and numbers are represented
-   - ASCII, Hexadecimal, Decimal, Binary representation of data
+- ASCII, hexadecimal, decimal, and binary representations
-   - Unicode, UTF-8,16,32 and international languages
+- Unicode, UTF-8/16/32, and international language support

-Module 7: Attack and defence:
+## Module 7: Attack and Defence

-   - CIA triad (Confidentiality, Integrity and Availabiltiy)
+- CIA Triad: Confidentiality, Integrity, Availability
+- Symmetric encryption (same key encrypts/decrypts — e.g., AES)
-   - Symmetric and Asymmetric Encryption
+- Asymmetric encryption (public/private keypair — e.g., RSA)
 - Paths for hacking and defending

+---

+## Pre-Security Path Status

+**TryHackMe completion shown:** 54% (paywalled rooms not accessible at the time) **Content covered:** All foundational modules above **Date completed:** [today's date]

+**Next:** TryHackMe Cyber Security 101 path — detailed writeups for all rooms going forward will be in [`writeups/tryhackme/`](../writeups/tryhackme).